CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started(v2).md

     > **Congratulations** on completing the lab!
 Now, it's time to validate it.
 Here are the steps:
     > - On GitHub, locate your profile photo at the top right corner of the screen.
-    > - Copy your GitHub username.
+    > - Select **Your organizations** and Copy your Organization name.

     ![Picture1](../media/gihubuser15.png)

     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
     > - Hit the Validate button for the corresponding task.
-Paste your GitHub username into the required field and click on submit.
+Paste your Organization name into the required field and click on submit.

     ![Picture1](../media/gihubuser115.png)